Last Updated on April 17, 2022 by Lee Burnett, DO, FAAFP

 We need to get more active.
 As I said this morning in our breakfast breakout group, I think family docs know more about the system than anyone else in medicine, and yet our organizations wimp out on the bigger questions; like how to finance care.

-This chart shows the advantages in a single risk pool.
-On the right side of the chart, you can see the “Fear factor” arguments that some people use against the single payer system, such as “who wants government in our medicine cabinets?”
+This chart shows the advantages of a single risk pool.
+On the right side of the chart, you can see the “Fear factor” arguments that some people use against the single-payer system, such as “who wants government in our medicine cabinets?”